 Gloom has final say at Wantage Road

-England Lions and Australia had to settle for a draw after bad light prevented a potentially thrilling finish to the two-day tour game at Wantage Road.
+England Lions and Australia had to after bad light prevented a potentially thrilling finish to the two-day tour game at Wantage Road.

 Chasing 268 for victory, Australia were 227 for six with Matthew Wade and James Faulkner having shared an unbroken 67 when it became too gloomy to continue.

 Prior to the alliance between Wade and Faulkner, the only two members of the touring party not to have featured in the Investec Ashes Series to date, it had been a day of struggle for Australia.

 Watch exclusive highlights of the second day's play at Northampton